 3. Are there existing obligations that should be assessed in combination with any of the proposed new obligations?
 If so, name the CMM and paragraph(s), or other Commission obligation.

-CMM2023-02 (Japan proposes amendment on this CMM).
+CMM2023-02 (NC20 recommended amendment on this CMM).

 4. Which proposed new obligations will require submission of Reports (R) or Implementation Statements (I), impose Limits (L), or have Deadlines (D)?
 Please fill out the relevant section(s) for each of the proposed new obligations.